taikedz/vefirewall/README.md

 And sometimes all you need is a hammer.

+## Features

+* Configure ports to allow using simple text files
+* Configure IP bans in a file
+* Safety catch - reverts settings if you lose SSH connection after applying rules

 ## What for

 Very Easy Firewall is an extremely simple firewall setup tool that allows you to configure some simple firewall rules and apply them.
 You don't need to contend with firewalld syntax, ufw usage, or iptables expertise.